Security Debt in Practice: Nuanced Insights from Practitioners: Research Findings

 This theme highlights the range of tools and practices practitioners use to mitigate security vulnerabilities.
 It shows how mitigation approaches vary across teams and projects, and what influences whether organizations rely on manual processes or automated solutions. \\

-\textbf{Findings.} While some participants did not use specific tools (P4, P6) or were unaware of available tools or methods for SD mitigation (P2, P12, P17, P18, P19), others reported using: i) static methods (P1, P16), where, for instance, P1 stated the following: (“\quoteFont{...static analysis tools (we develop our own)}”); ii) manual checks such as reviewing logs and data visualization (P3), tracking SDs using Jira (P5), and checking for common code vulnerabilities like SQL injection and access control issues (P7): “\quoteFont{Since I do not use automated security tools, I manually check for common vulnerabilities like SQL Injection and access control issues.}”; iii) automated tools.
-Examples include AWS CloudWatch and AWS CloudTrail for monitoring and tracking access logs (P9, P20), as well as internal and third-party tools for detection (P11, P15).
+\textbf{Findings.} While some participants did not use specific tools (P4, P6) or were unaware of available tools or methods for SD mitigation (P2, P12, P17, P18, P19), others reported using: i) static methods (P1, P16), where, for instance, P1 stated the following: \quoteFont{``...static analysis tools...we develop our own''}; ii) manual checks such as reviewing logs and data visualization (P3), tracking SDs using Jira (P5), and checking for common code vulnerabilities like SQL injection and access control issues (P7): \quoteFont{``Since I do not use automated security tools, I manually check for common vulnerabilities like SQL Injection and access control issues.''}; and iii) automated tools.
+The latter include AWS CloudWatch and AWS CloudTrail for monitoring and tracking access logs (P9, P20), as well as internal and third-party tools for detection (P11, P15).
 Other participants reported using static and dynamic analysis, custom security tools and scripts (P10), and code simulation practices (P20, P21).
-Some (P21, P22) highlighted thorough testing routines, source code scanning, and AI-based tools such as DeepCode to simulate and verify code security prior to deployment.
+Some (P21, P22) highlighted thorough testing routines, source code scanning, and AI-based tools such as DeepCode to simulate and verify code security prior to deployment. \cb{This diversity of tools and practices indicates lack of standardized approaches to SD mitigation, with participants relying on a combination of manual checks and automated tools depending on context.}

 \cor{Tool usage for SD mitigation varied widely across participants with different expertise and security experience.
 While some senior or security-focused participants (e.g., P15, P16) reported using advanced or layered tools, others in similar roles (e.g., P12, P17) were unaware of available methods.
-Conversely, several non-senior participants (e.g., P9, P20–P22) described using robust automated or AI-based tools, while others were also unaware of available methods (e.g., P4, P6).
+Conversely, several non-senior participants (e.g., P9, P20--P22) described using robust automated or AI-based tools, while others were also unaware of available methods (e.g., P4, P6).
 This suggests that tool adoption is not strictly tied to role or experience, but may depend on organizational context, awareness, or personal initiative.}

 \cor{Overall, while some participants were unaware of available SD mitigation tools and/or methods in their organizations, possibly hindering effective security management regardless of their security expertise or years of experience, the remaining participants inconsistently used various manual and automated SD approaches.}